Cheap Hotels in Ostend

 Frequently asked questions about Hotels in Ostend

-Which hotels are the most popular ones to stay at in Ostend?According to our booking data, the most booked hotels in Ostend are Hotel Du Parc, Thermae Palace Hotel and Hotel Mercure Oostende.
+Which hotels are the most popular ones to stay at in Ostend?The best hotels to stay in Ostend are Hotel Du Parc, Thermae Palace Hotel and Hotel Mercure Oostende.

-What is the cheapest price for a hotel in Ostend?The lowest price for a double room in Ostend is £70.
+What is the cheapest price for a hotel in Ostend?Hotel Mercure Oostende in Ostend offers one night in a double room at the price of £64.

 We search from 120,000 hotels worldwide to find you the best deals.